lockedinlulu/UGR-277/week-05-automl-training/report.md

 ---

-### Calculated Metrics
+## Metrics

-- Accuracy: 90%
+- Accuracy: **90%**
-- Precision: 100%
-- Recall: 80%
+- Precision (Emergency): **100%**
+- Recall (Emergency): **80%**
-- F1 Score: 88.9%
+- F1 Score: **88.9%**

 ---

-### Interpretation
+## Interpretation

-The model demonstrated strong classification performance.

-Precision was perfect, meaning all predicted emergencies were correctly identified.

-Recall was lower because one actual emergency was missed.

-Since missed emergencies pose greater operational risk than false alarms, improving recall would be a priority.

-More diverse emergency training images would likely improve performance.
+The model performs very well on routine cases, correctly identifying all normal events.
+However, it misses some emergency cases when confidence is low, indicating that recall is weaker than precision.
+This means the model is conservative and prefers to avoid false alarms, but it can miss real threats.

+Improving performance would require more diverse emergency training data and additional edge-case examples.

 ---

 ## Part B: Generic vs Fine-Tuned Model Comparison

 ### Models Tested

-1. Generic: distilbert-base-uncased-finetuned-sst-2-english
+- Generic: distilbert-base-uncased-sst-2 (sentiment model)
-2. Fine-Tuned A: cardiffnlp/twitter-roberta-base-sentiment-latest
+- Fine-Tuned A: j-hartmann/emotion-english-distilroberta-base
-3. Fine-Tuned B: j-hartmann/emotion-english-distilroberta-base
+- Fine-Tuned B: cardiffnlp/twitter-roberta-base-sentiment-latest

+---

+## Results Summary

+Across test inputs, the fine-tuned models provided more meaningful classifications than the generic sentiment model.
+The generic model sometimes labeled security alerts as “positive” or “neutral,” showing lack of domain awareness.

+The emotion-based model performed better at detecting fear and concern signals in emergency-related text.

+---

-### Analysis
+## Analysis

 **Generic model strengths:**
-Reliable basic sentiment classification.
+- Fast and stable
+- Works well on clear positive/negative language

 **Generic model weaknesses:**
-Unable to distinguish operational urgency from ordinary negative language.
+- Misclassifies security alerts as positive/neutral
+- No domain understanding of emergencies

 **Fine-tuned model advantage:**
-The emotion-based classifier detected fear and concern signals strongly associated with emergency scenarios.
+- Better detection of emotional tone (fear, anger, threat)
+- More aligned with real-world security interpretation

 **Biggest surprise:**
-The emotion classifier consistently identified emergency events with high confidence while maintaining neutral classifications for routine operational updates.
+A fire suppression alarm event was classified as “positive,” showing that sentiment models do not understand operational risk.

+---

-### Recommended Model for My Capstone Component
+## Recommended Model

-**Primary Model:** j-hartmann/emotion-english-distilroberta-base

-**Why:**
-Its outputs align more closely with emergency escalation logic than sentiment-based models.

-**Confidence Threshold:** 0.85

-**Priority Metric:** Recall

-Missing emergencies presents greater operational risk than false alerts.
+**Component:** Emergency detection system
+**Best model:** Fine-tuned emotion model (j-hartmann/emotion-english-distilroberta-base)

+**Reason:** It better captures threat-related emotional signals such as fear and urgency.

+**Priority metric:** Recall — missing emergencies is more costly than false alarms.

+---

+## Limitations & Next Steps

+- Small dataset (10 test samples) limits reliability
+- More training data would improve recall
+- Future improvement: train a domain-specific classifier for security alerts